lvanderree/com.synplyworks.thenmore/README.md

 ## Known issues
 * Version 0.4.2 does not run on Homey V1.5.
 This compatibility issue is not defined in the package.json so 0.4.2 is revoked, and replaced by 0.5.0

+## Version 0.7.1 α
+Homey V2:
+    - refactored code to be more consistent
+    - Fix retreiving capability value, instead of set
+    - Probably fixed an issue, where old capability values got lost
+    - Handle missing reference to previous timer, by logging warnings
+    - TODO: find out how to get an up to date capability value

 ## Version 0.7.0 α
 Homey V2:
     - Removed instance caching of API results in app
     - Fixed a bug when filtering on devices, while zone name isn't available anymore
-    - TODO: Handle incapable capability
-    - TODO: Handle missing reference to previous timer

 ## Version 0.6.2 β
 Homey V2: